The TMS Center of New Jersey

 19 Minutes

-Each treatments typically lasts approximately 19 minutes.
+Each treatment typically lasts approximately 19 minutes.
 The variation depends on your diagnosis.

 Awake and Alert